-AUDITOR OF PUBLIC ACCOUNTS The Honorable Robert Marshall, Floyd County Judge/Executive The Honorable Chris Waugh, Floyd County Clerk Members of the Floyd County Fiscal Court Independent Auditor's Report We have audited the accompanying statement of revenues, expenditures, and excess fees - regulatory basis of the County Clerk of Floyd County, Kentucky, for the year ended December 31, 2008.
+The Honorable Chris Waugh, Hoyd County Clerk

+Members of the Floyd County Fiscal Court

+Independent Auditor's Report

+We have audited the accompanying statement of revenues, expenditures, and excess fees - regulatory basis of the County Clerk of Floyd County, Kentucky, for the year ended December 31, 2008.
 This financial statement is the responsibility of the County Clerk.
 Our responsibility is to express an opinion on this financial statement based on our audit.

-We conducted our audit in accordance with auditing standards generally accepted in the United States of America, the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, and the Audit Guide for County Fee Officials issued by the Auditor of Public Accounts, Commonwealth of Kentucky.
-Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statement is free of material misstatement.
-An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statement.
-An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America, the standards applicable to financial audits contained in Government Auditing Standards issued by the Comproller General of the United States, and the Audit Gindle for County Fee Officials issued by the Auditor of Public Accounts, Commonwealth of Kentucky.
+Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statement and instatement.
+An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statement and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audit provides a reasonable basis for our opinion.

-As described in Note 1, the County Clerk's office prepares the financial statement on a regulatory basis of accounting that demonstrates compliance with the laws of Kentucky, which is a comprehensive basis of accounting other than accounting principles generally accepted in the United States of America.
-In our opinion, the financial statement referred to above presents fairly, in all material respects, the revenues, expenditures, and excess fees of the County Clerk for the year ended December 31, 2008, in conformity with the regulatory basis of accounting described in Note 1.
-In accordance with Government Auditing Standards, we have also issued our report dated May 8, 2009, on our consideration of the Floyd County Clerk's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be considered in assessing the results of This report is intended solely for the information and use of the County Clerk and Fiscal Court of Floyd County, Kentucky, and the Commonwealth of Kentucky, and is not intended to be and should not be used by anyone other than these specified parties Auditor of Public Accounts State law requires the Auditor of Public Accounts to annually audit fiscal courts, county clerks, and sheriffs; and print the results in a newspaper having general circulation in the county.
-The complete audit and any other audit of state agencies, fiscal courts, county clerks, sheriffs, property valuation administrators may be viewed in the reports section of the Auditor of Public Accounts' website at www.auditor.ky.gov or upon request by calling 1-800-247-9126.
+As described in Note 1, the County Clerk's office prepares the financial statement on a regulatory basis of accounting that demonstrates compliance with the laws of Kentucky, which a comprehensive basis of accounting that demonstrates compliance with the laws of Kentucky, which a comprehensive basis of accounting that demonstrates compliance with the laws of Kentucky, which a comprehensive basis of accounting other than accounting principles generally accepted in the Clerk of the year ended December 31, 2008, in conformity with Government Auditing Standards, we have also issued our report dated May 8, 2008, in conformity and the Conformity of the County Clerk's internal control over financial reporting and compliance with the creating provisions of our audit.
+This report is intended solely for the information and use of the County Clerk and Fiscal Court of Floyd County, Kentucky, and the Commonwealth of Kentucky, and is not intended to be and should not be used